llvm/circt/docs/RationaleComb.md

 layout matches C -- the high index of array starts at the MSB.
 Array's 0th element's LSB located at array LSB.
 - **Structs**: The HW dialect defines a custom `StructType`.
-The in-hardware layout matchss C -- the first listed member's MSB corresponds to the struct's MSB.
+The in-hardware layout matches C -- the first listed member's MSB corresponds to the struct's MSB.
 The last member in the list shares its LSB with the struct.
 - **Unions**: The HW dialect's `UnionType` could contain the data of any of the member types so its layout is defined to be equivalent to the union of members